Plan Your Visit

 We are surround by Municipal Lot #2 (enter off of Queens Avenue, Elizabeth or Adelaide Streets) where you may park for 2 hours for FREE!
 Enter the promo code ‘CORE‘ on the HONK mobile app or call City Parking Services at 519-661-4537, providing your licence plate number and the zone ID for the location.

-There is a small free parking lot directly behind the museum, accessible off of Queens Avenue
+There is a small free parking lot directly behind the museum, accessible off of Queens Avenue.

-Are guided tours available at Banting House Museum?
+Are guided tours available at Banting House?

 Are there bike racks?